 Barcelona, Spain, 2002

-Moussavi has held the position of Professor in Practice of Architecture at the Harvard University Graduate School of Design since 2006.
-Her previous academic posts include Professor and Head of the Architecture Institute at the Academy of Fine Arts in Vienna, Austria (2002-2005), Kenzo Tange Visiting Design Critic at the Harvard Design School (2005), Unit Master at the Architectural Association School of Architecture, London (1993-2000), Visiting Professor at the University of California in Los Angeles (2002), Columbia University (1998; 2001), Princeton University (1999) and the Berlage Institute of Architecture, Amsterdam (1997), and Design Professor at the Hoger Architectuur Instituut Sint-Lucas, Belgium (1993-1995).
+Moussavi has held the position of Professor in Practice of Architecture at the Harvard University Graduate School of Design since 2005.
+Her previous academic posts include Professor and Head of the Architecture Institute at the Academy of Fine Arts in Vienna, Austria (2002-2005), Kenzo Tange Visiting Design Critic at the Harvard Design School (2005), Unit Master at the Architectural Association School of Architecture, London (1993-2000), a Visiting Professor at the University of California in Los Angeles (2002), Columbia University (1998; 2001), Princeton University (1999) and the Berlage Institute of Architecture, Amsterdam (1997), and a Design Professor at the Hoger Architectuur Instituut Sint-Lucas, Belgium (1993-1995).

 Foreign Office Architects fonds